 In the audio files below, you will hear some of the most powerful voices of Polonia at the time: Henry Osinski, chairman of the Buffalo Pulaski Day celebration; Thaddeus J. Dulski, U.S. Representative from New York and honorary chairman of the Buffalo Pulaski Day celebration; Chester Kowal, Mayor of Buffalo.

 More on Kennedy's visit in the near future.
 Do you have a story or a memory about the Pulaski Day Parade?
 Any pictures to share?
-Please contact me at MBiniasz@aol.com.
+Please contact us at firstname.lastname@example.org.

 PART 1 5:07

 The tape opens with an un-named voice giving a description of the Presidentís taking to the stage located on the steps of Buffalo City Hall entering Niagara Square.
 We can only assume that this voice is that of the person who recorded the original tape.
 The voice gets caught up in the excitement and lets out an exuberant "Oh Boy" as he gets his first clear view of Kennedy.
 As the remarks begin, the audio switches to the radio broadcast from WBEN with comments by newsman Lou Douglas.
 The first official to speak is Congressman Thaddeus J. Dulski who introduces Henry Osinski, Chairman of the Buffalo Pulaski Day Celebration and local organizer for the Kennedy campaigns.
 Following the invocation, a young girl from St. Stanislaus Parish presents the President with a Polish doll which is to be given to his daughter Caroline.